pseudoyim/conda_build_dojo/README.md

 ## Requirements
-- A system running some Unix variant
+- A system running some Unix variant (e.g. MacOS or Linux)
 - Docker